bertdida/twitter-quote-scraper/README.md

 ## Basic Usage

-To get started you must first create a JSON file that holds your Twitter app's credentials (see `creds/twitter.json` for a template).
+To get started you must first create a JSON file that holds your Twitter app's credentials (see `creds/twitter.json`).

 ### Local file